yamin-shihab/phoque-you/README.md

 # phoque-you

-A shell script to generate a (usually buggy) random insult
+A shell script to generate a (usually buggy) random insult, you decimal-including interrogatively-affectionate superstitiously-surging paternal bacteremia.

 ## Usage